Trigger warning: rape and sexual violence

 There’s also the direct career impact.

 There can be overt career implications for reporting rape too, as many women in high-profile rape cases have discovered.
 Women live with fear, Psychology Today reports, of “losing their job, fear they won’t find another job, fear they will be passed over for a promotion, fear of losing their credibility, fear of being branded a troublemaker, fear of being blackballed in their industry.”
 This is especially true of girls in their first jobs or just starting their careers.
 And these fears aren’t without merit.
-One study reports that 75% of women who report sexual assault face retaliation in the form of missed promotions, increased scruntizations, being branded a troublemaker, or even being fired.
+One study reports that 75% of women who report sexual assault face retaliation in the form of missed promotions, increased scrutinization, being branded a troublemaker, or even being fired.

 Take the recent high-profile cases against celebrities as examples.
 Time talks about how Dana Min Goodman and Julie Wolov reported sexual assault by comedian Louis CK.
 Their manager urged them to “keep the incident under wraps,” and they worry they were blocked from projects because of it.

 Many women who refused Harvey Weinstein suffered the consequences.
 Tara Subkoff tells Time that turning him down meant that “her professional life never recovered.”
 She says her reputation was ruined by false gossip, and she couldn’t get work.
 Mira Sorvino felt “iced out” and believes she missed out on projects because of her rejection of Weinstein.
 Juliet Huddy, who made allegations against Bill O’Reilly, says he “began to retaliate both on and off the air.”
-He nitpicked her work, she was replaced on a segment of his show, and had another one canceled.
+He nitpicked her work.
+She was replaced on a segment of his show and had another one canceled.

 At least 60 women have now accused Bill Cosby of rape or assault, says Time.
 Many report that it ruined their careers when it happened or when they came forward.